State Guest House Akasaka Palace 迎賓館赤坂離宮

 One of the largest buildings constructed during the Meiji period (1868-1912), the State Guest House Akasaka Palace has several reception and dining rooms with elaborately decorated walls and furnishings.

-The Asahi no Ma is an an elaborate guest room resembling a European palace, with a royal purple carpet and highly-detailed ceiling paintings and wall art.
-Note that it is not currently open to the public and undergoing renovation until March 2019.
+The Asahi no Ma is an elaborate official room resembling a European palace, with a royal purple carpet and highly-detailed ceiling paintings.

 The Hagoromo no Ma ballroom's ceiling painting is inspired from a passage from a Noh play, and has impressive ornate crystal chandeliers.

-Other reception rooms are decorated with French reliefs, oil paintings and tapestries.
+Other official rooms are decorated in a French style with Japanese elements, including reliefs, oil paintings and tapestries.

-You can also visit the Japanese Style Annex, Yushintei, with prior reservation.
-There is a traditional landscape garden, a collection of bonsai trees, a tea ceremony room, and buildings with Japanese-style architecture.
+You can also visit the Japanese-style annex, Yushintei, with prior reservation.
+There is a traditional landscape garden, a pond with over 100 carp, a tea house, Japanese-style designs, and bonsai trees.